rockop11/rockop11/README.md

 <hr>

 ### I'm currently working as:
-- Front-End developer at "Casa de Moneda Argentina"
+- Front-End developer at "S.E.
+Casa de Moneda Argentina"

 ### My previous IT jobs were:
 - Teacher at "Digital House S.A."